-During the year, the County adopted GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
+During the prior year, the County adopted GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
 This statement requires certain disclosures regarding any postemployment benefits other than pensions offered by the County.
 The only postemployment benefits other than pensions offered by the County are discussed below.

-Plan Description: The County also participates in a cost-sharing multiple-employer defined-benefit groupterm life insurance plan operated by TCDRS referred to as the Optional Group Term Life Fund (OGTLF).
-This optional plan provides group-term life insurance coverage to current employees and, if elected by employers, to retired employees.
+Plan Description: The County also participates in a cost-sharing multiple-employer defined-benefit group-term life insurance plan operated by TCDRS referred to as the Group Term Life Fund (GTLF).
+This optional plan provides group term life insurance coverage to current eligible employees and, if elected by employers, to retired employees.
 The coverage provided to retired employees is a postemployment benefit other than pension benefits (OPEB).
 Retired employees are insured for \$5,000.

-The OGTLF is a separate trust administered by the TCDRS Board of Trustees.
-TCDRS' CAFR includes financial statements and required supplementary information for the OGTLF.
+The GTLF is a separate trust administered by the TCDRS Board of Trustees.
+TCDRS' CAFR includes financial statements and required supplementary information for the GTLF.
 This report may be obtained by writing to TCDRS, P.O.
 Box 2034, Austin, Texas 78768-2034, or by calling 800-823-7782.
 The CAFR is also available online at www.tcdrs.org.

 The Commissioners Court elected to provide group-term life insurance coverage to both current and retired employees.
-The OGTLF program is voluntary and the Commissioners Court can cease participation at the beginning of any calendar year.
+The GTLF program is voluntary and the Commissioners Court can cease participation at the beginning of any calendar year.

-Funding Policy: Each participating employer contributes to the OGTLF at a contractually required rate.
+Funding Policy: Each participating employer contributes to the GTLF at a contractually required rate.
 An annual actuarial valuation is performed and the contractual rate is determined using the unit credit method for providing one-year term life insurance.
-These rates were 0.96%, 0.90%, and 0.88% for calendar years 2010, 2009, and 2008, respectively, of which 0.55%, 0.42%, and 0.38% represented the retiree-only portion for 2010, 2009, and 2008, respectively, as a percentage of the annual covered payroll.
+The County's contributions to the GTLF for the years ended December 31, 2011, 2010, and 2009 were \$16,166, \$17,678, and \$15,753, respectively, which equaled the contractually required contributions each year.